MatthewLJaffe/Boids/README.txt

 Aggression: How focused predator boids are on eating prey
 Speed: How fast the boids move
 Acceleration: How fast the boids turn
-Starvation time: The time in seconds a preditor takes to die without eating Food to reproduce: the amount of prey boids a predator must eat to reproduce Field of view: controls the maximum angle around a boid that it can see Vision radius: determines how far away a boid can see
+Starvation time: The time in seconds a predator takes to die without eating Food to reproduce: the amount of prey boids a predator must eat to reproduce Field of view: controls the maximum angle around a boid that it can see Vision radius: determines how far away a boid can see

 For Prey Food
 Spawn rate: how fast food spawns
-Food to reproduce: how much food a prey boid must eat to reproduce
+Food to reproduce: how much food a prey boid must eat to reproduced